 La Convention Nationale was the first French government to replace on monarchical structure.
 This legislative structure lasted until 1795, when France devolved into La Terreur "The Reign of Terror."
 I suppose when you're the legislative body that repurposes a building, there's no need to hold back on the sentimentality in the art?

 La Marianne is gorgeous and triumphant, overlooking Foucault's Pendulum (which you can see in the picture above).

-An act of parliament is required for new burials in the Pantheon - high ranking civil servants do continue to be interred there.
+An act of the French parliament is required for new burials in the Panthéon - high ranking civil servants do continue to be interred there.
 The most well-known of the burials include: Voltaire, Rousseau, Victor Hugo, Emile Zola, Louis Braille, and the architect of the Pantheon, Jacques-Germain Soufflot.